ardanlabs/gotraining/topics/data_race/readme.md

 ## Notes

 * Goroutines need to be coordinated and synchronized.
-* When two or more goroutines attempt to access the same resource, we have a race condition.
+* When two or more goroutines attempt to access the same resource, we have a data race.
 * Atomic functions and mutexes can provide the support we need.

 ## False Sharing and Cache Coherency